-Daniel Heifetz is the President and Founder of the Heifetz International Music Institute.
+Daniel Heifetz is the Founder of the Heifetz International Music Institute.
 In a career spanning over 30 years, Mr. Heifetz has dedicated himself to the art of communication through performance and education.

-Violinist Daniel Heifetz is acclaimed on five continents for his extraordinary virtuosity, profound artistry and charismatic stage presence.
+Mr. Heifetz is renowned on five continents for his extraordinary virtuosity, profound artistry and charismatic stage presence.
 His numerous appearances include recitals and solo performances with many of the world’s leading orchestras including the Philadelphia, Cleveland, and Berlin.
 His concert tours have taken him throughout North America, Europe, Asia, and Central and South America.

 As an educator, Mr. Heifetz has served as professor of violin at three major universities: The Peabody Conservatory of Music of Johns Hopkins University, Carnegie Mellon University, and the University of Maryland College Park.
 In addition to these positions, Mr. Heifetz has given master classes all over the world.